circumspect/White-Rabbit/docs/source/usage/quickstart.rst

 This guide assumes familiarity with the rules and gameplay of Alice is Missing.
 To purchase a PDF copy of the game, including the rulebook, `click here <https://www.drivethrurpg.com/product/321387/Alice-Is-Missing-A-Silent-Roleplaying-Game>`_.

+If you have not yet installed the bot, see :doc:`installation`

 Playing the game
 ================